hedon954/xiaotian/README.md

 - Interactive confirmation for destructive operations
 - User-friendly REPL interface with history support
 - Scheduled updates and report generation
+- Web interface using Gradio for easy interaction

 ## Installation